Sundaram-65/FlightsAndSearchService/README.md

         services/
         utils/
         config/
     -test/ [later]
     -static/
     -temp
+    `
 ## Project Setup
-1.Clone the project on your local
+-Clone the project on your local
-2.Execute `npm install` on same path of directory it will install node_modules 3.Create a env file in the root directory and add the following environment variable
+-Execute `npm install` on same path of directory it will install node_modules -Create a env file in the root directory and add the following environment variable
     -PORT=3000;
-4.Inside the `src/config` create a new file `config.json` and then the following piece of code-
+-Inside the `src/config` create a new file `config.json` and then the following piece of code-
 ```
     {
     "development": {